 This usually depends on the boss or oga you’re going to learning from.
 While some bosses believe that you have to learn for 1 year some believe you can still learn it perfectly within 3 – 6 months.
 Most bosses are never certain but they will all tell you one thing for sure – the period you use in learning totally depends on how much effort you put into it.

 It is just like learning how to play musical instruments.
 It’s not about the time you put into it.
 It’s about how serious and passionate you are about it.
 There have been cases of many people learning handwork at a particular period and some learn on time so therefore to freed while some take more time before they are freed.

 I think it’s also about how fast you can learn.
-Learn and whilst you’re learning don’t just learn the barbing aspect, learn the business aspect.
+Learn and whilst you are learning do not just learn the barbing aspect, learn the business aspect.
 How your boss treats his customers.
 How he pays bills.
 How he maximizes his profits.
 Basically how he manages his business in general.

+Remember that!
 After learning to be sure you’ve really learned the skill offer to barb hair for your junior ones for free.
 Since they pay less attention to themselves they are likely to pardon any mistakes you make while barbing, unlike adults.
 And if you don’t have younger ones, you can offer to barb children’s hair for free.

 I have seen this happen at the barbing salon I used to barb where the boss instructs one of the learners to barb the hair of customer’s children and after he or she is done, the boss looks at the haircut and add one or two corrections to guide the apprentice.
 Learn by barbing for children and when you are now getting it and have perfected it to an extent you can now start barbing for adults.

-2. Start Home Services
+2. Start Rendering Home Services

 After learning the barbing skill, most business advisers will advise you to go and rent a shop immediately and start barbing for customers but we all know this doesn’t happen most of the time in real life successfully.
 People will have to know you well before they can drop their hard-earned money for your service.

 This is the reason so many writers start a blog first before writing their first book and so many photographers do free photoshoots for free before they start charging for their services.
-People (customers have to know you first, what you stand for (your brand) and how far you’re going in your barbing business before they can invest in you or your business directly or indirectly.
+People (customers have to know you first, what you stand for (your brand) and how far you are going in your barbing business before they can invest in you or your business directly or indirectly.
 This is why I strongly recommend home service barbing first.

 Another reason why I suggest home service barbing first is to have something doing first if you can’t afford a shop immediately you’re done with your learning.
 Instead of waiting for the big break to get money to open your shop you can start home service first.